CiscoDevNet/NX-SDK/README.md

         ```
           switch(config)# nxsdk service-name <app-name>

           !
-To start an Application in the default application /isan/bin/nxsdk/customCliApp, use the App Name.
+To start an Application in the default location /isan/bin/nxsdk/customCliApp, use the App Name.
           Ex) switch(config)# nxsdk service-name customCliApp
         ```
       - If the application is installed in any other location then full path to the Application